The Ford GAA Data Page

 The GAA is really a much better motor for a tank in the Shermans weight range than the R975.
 The tanks using this motor were not lend-leased to the other allies in large numbers if at all.
 The USSR may have gotten one to evaluate, the UK too, but the Army wanted to switch over to this and stop using R975 powered tanks.
 After the war, the only Shermans they kept were M4A3 76w tanks, and over time they converted as many of these to HVSS suspension as possible.
 They went as far as swapping T23 turrets from M4A1 76 W tanks onto M4A3 75w hulls.
 The army would produce several other gas-powered tank engines, but none would really shine like this one did in the Sherman.

 The GAA tank motor started life as a V12 Ford had designed to compete with the Rolls Royce Merlin, after a deal to produce the RR engine fell through.
-Ford was incensed that a deal could not be worked out and decided build his own V12 aircraft motor to better the Merlin.
+Ford was incensed that a deal could not be worked out and decided to build his own V12 aircraft motor to better the Merlin.
 He had probably done just that, but when he tried to sell it to the Army he was turned down, they were already committed to the GM backed Allison V1710, a motor arguably better than the RR Merlin already, and the Ford V12 would have been better than either of them.
 This would not be the last time Ford took on a snooty European Car company.
 Ford had dropped money on the project, tooling had been produced, and it looked like it would all be a loss.

-Things got brighter for Ford, when later the army needed tank motors he used the V12 he’d designed as the basis for the V8 by removing 4 cylinders.
-As a tank motor, it was under very low stress putting out only 500 horsepower, and could have been really upped in horsepower with a few tweaks.
+Things got brighter for Ford when later the army needed tank motors he used the V12 he’d designed as the basis for the V8 by removing 4 cylinders.
+As a tank motor, it was under very low stress putting out only 500 horsepower and could have been really increased in horsepower with a few tweaks.
 It was also very overbuilt, using many techniques used in aircraft engines, but not automobile ones, mostly the use of safety wires and pinning things in place.